Top 10 Tips for Maintaining Your Pet’s Healthy Skin

 1. Balanced Diet

 One of the most effective ways to support your pet's skin health is by feeding them a diet that includes natural, whole ingredients.
 Look for pet food that lists meat as the first ingredient and includes a variety of vegetables and fruits.
-These foods are typically rich in antioxidants, which can help protect your pet's skin from environmental damage and support the immune system.
+These foods are typically rich in antioxidants, which can help protect your pet's skin from environmental damage.

-In addition, consider incorporating supplements into your pet’s diet.
-Omega-3 and Omega-6 fatty acid supplements, available as oils or capsules, can help manage dry skin and reduce inflammation.
+In addition, consider incorporating supplements.
+Omega-3 fatty acid supplements, available as oils or capsules, can help manage dry skin.
 Always consult your veterinarian before introducing new supplements to ensure they are appropriate for your pet’s specific needs.

 2. Regular Bathing